 top of page

 In 1936, Opoho became a fully-sanctioned charge, and the following year the original building was moved to the back of the section and the existing church built on the site.
 The old building served as the church hall until 1957, when a new hall was constructed.
-Major alterations were carried out in 1961, and in 1964 the Morrison Lounge was built.
-This central meeting room was named for George Morrison, a man described as ‘the heart and soul of the community’ who served as Session Clerk for more than 30 years, and his wife Elsie Morrison.
+Major alterations were carried out in 1961, and in 1964 the Morrison Lounge was built, connecting the church and hall.
+This central meeting room was named for George and Elsie Morrison.
+George served as Session Clerk for more than 30 years, and was described as ‘the heart and soul of the community'.

 Charles Wilcox